Building websites for Safari Reader Mode and other reading apps.

 How it looks in Instapaper

 First up we have Instapaper.
-Figure 1 demonstrate my webpage using just the
+Figure 1 demonstrates my webpage using divs and semantic html.
+The left image is using just the

-<div> element, the right image is using semantic HTML.
+<div> element and the right image is using semantic HTML.
 There are a few things going on here.

 - The page titles are different.
 As there is no